-At present we know our rents are higher than other Argyll RSLs.
-There are a number of reasons for this to do with build date, type of stock and size of house.
-We know that our new build rents are set at a similar level to other RSLs.
-As part of our tenant engagement work we are utilising a new rent tool developed by consultants.
-This tool will help us have a deeper understanding of the issues around affordability.
-We want to use this to provide tenants with more options when we do our annual rent consultation.
+At present we know the Association's rents are higher than other Argyll Registered Social Landlords (RSL).
+There are a number of reasons for this to do with build date, type of stock and size of house and we know that our new build rents are set at a similar level to other RSL's.
+As part of our tenant engagement work, the Association is utilising a new rent tool developed by consultants.
+This tool will help give a deeper understanding of the issues around affordability.
+The Association intends to use this to provide tenants with more options when we carry out our annual rent consultation.